VlxtIykg/VlxtIykg/README.md

 ## 🌱 Projects

-- Developing an image classifier to discern between matching and solo pictures! 😨
+- Setting up NixOS to be easily installable across any x86_64 devices
 - Revamping all my old deprecated repositories!

 > _Psst_<br>